SilvestriStefano/ai-slack-app/INSTALL_ON_SLACK.md

 Under **Settings** select "Basic Information".
 Copy the "Signing Secret" in the **App Credentials** section and save it in the environment variable `SLACK_SIGNING_SECRET`.

 Under **Features** select "Event Subscriptions".
-Toggle "Enable Events" (if it is not on already) and paste the url of your web app in the *Request Url* field and add the endpoint `/slack/event` to it.
+Toggle "Enable Events" (if it is not on already) and paste the url of your web app in the *Request Url* field and add the endpoint `/slack/event` (the endpoint is defined in the `SlackEventAdapter`) to it.
 You should see a green check mark and *Verified*

 ![Add app to channel](screenshots/Slack_eventVerified.png)